National Science Foundation

 Grant in 2019

-BioHybrid Solutions is a biotechnology company focused on the development of innovative nanoarmored protein-polymer conjugates.
-The company specializes in tailoring the activity and stability of proteins and enzymes for various applications, primarily through research and development efforts.
-Utilizing atom transfer radical polymerization chemistry, BioHybrid Solutions grows polymers with precision from the surface of proteins.
-This approach enables advancements in therapeutics and protein engineering, providing physicians with effective alternatives in their medical practices.
-The company's work bridges the fields of proteins and polymers, emphasizing direct product sales alongside its R&D initiatives.
+BioHybrid Solutions is a biotechnology company that specializes in developing advanced nanoarmored protein-polymer conjugates.
+The company focuses on tailoring the activity and stability of proteins and enzymes for various applications.
+Utilizing atom transfer radical polymerization chemistry, BioHybrid Solutions precisely grows polymers from the surface of proteins, enhancing their functionality.
+Through its research and development efforts, the company aims to provide innovative alternatives for therapeutics and protein engineering, ultimately contributing to advancements in medical treatments.

 Labsys